Principles of Medical Education

 Live Stream

-The March 2026 program has been optimized for distance learning.
-In addition to being live streamed, all sessions and workshops will be recorded and made available to participants for online viewing for 90 days after the end of the course.
+The October 2026 program has been optimized for distance learning.
+In addition to being live streamed, all course sessions and add-on tracks will be recorded and placed in the online course video library, so that participants can view the programs for which they registered at their convenience.
+The video library will be available for 90 days after the conclusion of the course.

-This video archive will ensure that participants who live in different time zones or who have scheduling conflicts do not miss out on any sessions that are important to them.
+This video library will ensure that participants who live in different time zones or who have scheduling conflicts do not miss out on any sessions that are important to them.
 In addition, participants can review sessions that they watched during live streaming to reinforce key learning points.
+(Note: Evaluations must be completed within 60 days of the conclusion of the course to receive CME credit.)

 Enrollment is also limited to ensure the quality of this interactive program.

 More than 2500 clinical educators have participated in this program.
-These participants have changed their teaching practice after taking this course.
-Comments include:
+These participants have changed their teaching practice after taking this highly interactive, expertly led course.

 “What was outstanding in this course?
 The education on concept mapping, effective feedback, making lectures more memorable, self-care and preventing burnout, and...the JOY that was manifested throughout—on the part of both faculty and attendees.”